A friend of mine said she had to get to the supermarket to stock up on tinned soup and such when the big snow was forecast here in Ireland.

 Soup also helps us get our five vegetable servings a day.

-Chop these into bite size pieces.
+- Chop potatoes into bite size pieces and add to pot.
 Remember that small persons have small mouths!

 A nice German pumpernickel bread goes well with this soup.